 Looking for a less crowded alternative to the Grand Canyon?
 Check out Bryce Canyon a few hours away which is every bit as jaw-dropping.
 Want the best times to visit Horseshoe Bend?
 Check out this awesome guide with real world pictures of Horseshoe Bend from sunrise to sunset that Brian Klimowski put together.

-Travel Obsessed?
 Join Me In Discovering The World!